jjumadinova/bebop_outreach/README.md

 ### Installations

-To run bebop using `pyparrot` interface on a laptop that has not been set up with it, you can run the following command:
+To run bebop using `pyparrot` interface on a laptop that has not been set up with it, you can run the following commands:

 `pip install pyparrot`

+`pip install zeroconf`